rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 This is pedagogically undesirable because it does not accurately represent *future workflows*, which is the goal of DP0.2.
 Thus, it is recommended that delegates learn how to recreate coadds with Weekly 2022_40.

 Step 1.
-Access the terminal and setup
+Access the terminal and set up
 =====================================

 1.0.
 Recall the scientific context motivating custom coadds